Hakertm/CPSC298/Proj_Inheritance/README.md

 N/A

 ## References
-My C++ professor, Clarisse Bonang, as most of the code was provide by her beforehand.
+My C++ professor, Clarisse Bonang, as some of the code was provided by her(not directly).

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly